 Dr. Joseph Chalil - Dr. Chalil is a Physician and Executive at Boehringer Ingelheim, the world's largest privately held pharmaceutical company.
 Headquartered in Ingelheim, Germany, Boehringer Ingelheim operates globally with 146 affiliates and a more than 47,700 employees.
 In 2014, Boehringer Ingelheim achieved net sales of about 13.3 billion Euros.
 Research and development expenditure corresponds to 19.9 percent of its net sales.
 In addition to his responsibilities at Boehringer Ingelheim, Dr. Chalil is the Chairman of Global Clinical Research and Trial Network of the American Association of Physicians of Indian Origin (AAPI) and has served as Scientific Advisor to AAPI for the past five years.
 AAPI is the second largest physician organization in the U.S. second only to AMA, and the largest ethnic medical organization in the country.
-A veteran of the United States Navy Medical Corps, Dr. Chalil is also board certified in healthcare management, and has been awarded Fellowship by the American College of Healthcare Executives, an international professional society of more than 40,000 healthcare executives who lead hospitals, healthcare systems and other healthcare organizations.
+A veteran of the United States Navy Medical Corps, Dr. Chalil is also board certified in healthcare management, and has been awarded Fellowship by the American College of Healthcare Official served as an expert in U.S. Healthcare organizations.
 Dr. Chalil is an expert in U.S. Healthcare policy and a strong advocate for patient centered care and has also served as an advisor to various national political campaigns on healthcare issues.
 Dr. Chalil completed his higher studies in University of Medicine and Dentistry of New Jersey, Davenport University, JJM Medical College and Baylor College of Medicine.
 He has been a Visiting Professor at various Universities and serves on various company Boards.